Blissfulbritt

 IMG_6969 copy.jpg

-The trails surrounding Drachensee are seemingly endless, for more intense hikers and even climbers there are routes that continue onto the peaks above the lake.
+The trails surrounding Drachensee are seemingly endless, for more intense hikers and even climbers there are routes that continue on to the peaks above the lake.
 There is a Klettersteig route as well, but I like living so I opted for the lake as my “summit.”
 We planned to go for a swim in Seebensee after avoiding being sucked into the dragons lair of Drachensee, and began our descent back down to our first stop.

 Initially I couldn’t figure out why no one was swimming in either of these lakes.
 When the sun is strong and people are out hiking, it’s hard to find a spot to set up and swim because everyone is out swimming.
 I was worried all these German speakers knew something we didn’t, but we decided to go for it anyway.